nicolefrumkin/originai-translation-service/README.md

 # originai-translation-service
 A Dockerized REST API for translating text using Helsinki-NLP MarianMT models.
 Supports Hebrew → Russian and English → Hebrew translations with Hugging Face Transformers.

+## Features
+* App is built in a Docker container
+* It imports the Marian Models while building the Dockerfile to make the translation request quicker
+* It preloads the model upon startup to avoid slowing down or racing
+* It limits user input
+* It checks whether user filled the correct request
+* It raises errors such as 400 for value erros and 500 for any other case
+* Saves previously loaded models for faster translation and uses locks to make loaded model thread safe

 ## Build and run
 ``` bash